 - projects whose primary work is outside the United States

 - capital campaigns, capital projects, or endowments

 - organizations with access to traditional sources of funding

 Open to any organization that meets the above requirements.
 (Deadlines four times a year).

 Open to any organization that meets the above requirements.
 (Deadlines four times a year).
-Accessibility grants are awarded for work that specifically allows for a groups work to be more accessible.
-Examples of potential accessibility needs are: interpretation services, wheelchair ramps, childcare, transportation for folks with mobility aids, etc.
+Accessibility grants are awarded for work that specifically allows for a group's work to be more accessible.
+Examples of potential accessibility needs are interpretation services, wheelchair ramps, childcare, transportation for folks with mobility aids, etc.

 Rapid Response Grants:

 Open to any organization that meets the above requirements.
 You do not have to have received funding to Resist prior to applying for a rapid response grant.
-Decisions on these grants are made my the co-directors of radical philanthropy and have a one-week response time.
+Decisions on these grants are made by the co-directors of radical philanthropy and have a one-week response time.

 Please contact Yani with any questions or concerns.